ubuntu-mate/ubuntu-mate.org/pages/get-involved-bug-triage.md

 ### Where do I report a bug?

-All bugs go to [Launchpad - Ubuntu MATE bugs](https://bugs.launchpad.net/ubuntu-mate)
+Bugs are submitted to the [Ubuntu MATE project on Launchpad](https://bugs.launchpad.net/ubuntu-mate)

 If you don't already have an account, [set one up on Launchpad](https://help.launchpad.net/YourAccount/NewAccount) before you get started.